Admission Steps for

 5. Meet Assessment Requirement

-This can be met by taking the COMPASS assessment, submitting ACT or SAT test scores (taken within the last two years), or by prior college coursework in English and math.
-If COMPASS assessment is required, please schedule an appointment at www.nic.edu/compass/.
+This can be met by taking the NIC English and Math Placement Assessments, submitting ACT or SAT test scores (taken within the last two years), or by prior college coursework in English and math.
+If NIC English and Math assessments are required, please schedule an appointment at www.nic.edu/placement.